Mavhod/GodotSteam/README.md

 Array get_groups()
 	Returns Array of `SteamGroup`.

+Array get_recent_players()
+	Returns users you recently played this game with.

 bool overlay_is_enabled()
 	Returns true if the overlay is running & the user can access it.
 The overlay process could take a few seconds to